seblyng/roslyn.nvim/README.md

 }
 ```

+## 📚 Commands

+- `:Roslyn restart` restarts the server
+- `:Roslyn stop` stops the server
+- `:Roslyn target` chooses a solution if there are multiple to chose from

 ## 🚀 Other usage

   - If you have multiple solutions, this plugin tries to guess which one to use.
 You can change the target with the `:CSTarget` command.